What is DNS filtering?

 How does DNS filtering block prohibited content?

-The process for restricting access to certain kinds of content is similar to the process described above; IP addresses or domain names that are known to host prohibited content are blacklisted, and users cannot access them.
-Alternatively, company-approved websites can be added to a whitelist, with DNS filtering blocking all other websites.
+The process for restricting access to certain kinds of content is similar to the process described above; IP addresses or domain names that are known to host prohibited content are blocklisted, and users cannot access them.
+Alternatively, company-approved websites can be added to an allowlist, with DNS filtering blocking all other websites.

 What are secure DNS servers?